 Sandpiper Owner Manual

 is New!" column has moved on our website visit our

 "What's New" page / section.

 |- Improved: The Home Page loading time: By moving

 or archiving all the older comments in the "What's "NEW on the

 "What's New" a

-dedicated webpage to allow the home page to load quicker.
+dedicated webpage allows the home page to load much quicker.